ArbitrageScanner/arbitrage-webhooks-demo-python/README.md

 You can install and run this repository either manually, using [Quick start](#-quick-start) section, ot as a Docker container, using [Run with docker](#-run-with-docker) section.
 If you are not confident in your abilities - use [Quick start](#-quick-start) section

 ### ⚠️ IMPORTANT
-Ensure your server or local PC has static IP-address, otherwise webhook requests would not be able to reach your app.
+Ensure your server or local PC has static IP-address.
+If you have a dynamic IP-address - somewhere in close future your server would stop receiving requests from a webhook due to a `SERVER_IP` change

 ### 2. Establish your .env file
 Create a file named `.env` and copy contents from [.env.example](.env.example) into `.env`